VYalla/-NCHS_MobileAppDev/README.md

 Thanks to the FBLA-PBL organization for conducting this enterprising and rewarding mobile application development opportunity!

 ## Copyright Information
-- All unoriginal images used throughout the presentation of @NCHS are protected under [Fair Use and Other Educational Uses](https://www.lib.uchicago.edu/copyrightinfo/fairuse.html) and credited at (Sources for @NCHS Images). <br>
+- All unoriginal images used throughout the presentation of @NCHS are protected under [Fair Use and Other Educational Uses](https://www.lib.uchicago.edu/copyrightinfo/fairuse.html). <br>
+- These images are credited at [Sources for @NCHS Images](https://docs.google.com/document/d/1tkKYaWiJxhO7J53iLcruKSF4rwKByxIaCiCpV9FmGlE/edit?usp=sharing). <br>
 - [SF Symbols](https://developer.apple.com/sf-symbols/) were integrated to generate TabView icons. <br>
+- Google logo used for application graphics in accordance with [Google's trademark usage guidelines](https://www.google.com/permissions/trademark/rules.html). <br>
+- All unacknowledged images contained in the presentation of @NCHS are our original works of authorship.

 ### Trademarks
-- Firebase platform is a registered trademark of Google LLC. <br>
+- Firebase platform is a [registered trademark of Google LLC](https://about.google/brand-resource-center/trademark-list/). <br>
-- iOS is a registered trademark of Cisco in the U.S. and other countries. <br>
+- iOS is a [registered trademark of Cisco](https://community.cisco.com/t5/collaboration-voice-and-video/cisco-trademarks-cisco-brands-cisco-registered-trademarks/ta-p/3137976) in the U.S. and other countries. <br>
 - iPadOS, Swift, SwiftUI, and Xcode are all [registered trademarks of Apple Inc.](https://www.apple.com/legal/intellectual-property/trademark/appletmlist.html) <br>

-- Google logo used for application graphics in accordance with [Google's trademark usage guidelines](https://www.google.com/permissions/trademark/rules.html). <br>
-- All unacknowledged images contained in the presentation of @NCHS are our original works of authorship.
+## Coming Soon
+- Machine Learning applications using user data
+- Android platform compatibility
+- TestFlight installation